relvacode/rancher-oauth/README.md

 ```

 Use an environment file to define `OAUTH_DOMAIN` and `OAUTH_CONFIG` for the Traefik proxy domain and configuration file directory respectively.
 The configuration directory should contain the file `oauth2_proxy.cfg`.

+This repository also contains a Google inspired login landing page for using a Google account backend.